SankarPatnaik/data_masking/README.md

 - Config-first: add new attributes without code changes
 - Run as a **FastAPI service** or a **CLI**

-> Inspired by real-world needs to keep sensitive user data safe, especially for student & professional communities.

 ---

 ## Quick start